bburns/neomem/README.md

 Other views are possible for the same underlying information - chart, map, calendar, kanban, graph.
 Multiple views could be visible at the same time.
 A console view could allow exploration and manipulation of items in a text console.

 All views will be developed as plugins.
 The backend can connect to multiple data sources, which will also be supported with plugins.
 Different overlapping domains can be modelled.
 A plugin ecosystem will allow sharing and development of them all as npm packages.

+## Current Status

+See the list of issues in the current milestone here - https://github.com/bburns/Neomem/milestone/1

 ## Goals